BFL Climbing Combine: History

-Founded in 2021 by Aman Anderson, founder of Beast Fingers Climbing, the Combine was developed to address the lack of standardized athletic evaluation in the sport of climbing.
-The combine began in 2021 in Denver, Colorado and has grown into a recognized scouting tool in the U.S. climbing ecosystem and brands.
-With yearly improvements, BFL has established a unique identity by incorporating urban sports culture and streaming partnerships.
+BFL Climbing Combine was founded in Denver, Colorado in 2021 by Aman Anderson of Beast Fingers Climbing.
+The intent was to address the lack of standardized evaluation in the sport of climbing.
+The combine has grown into a recognized tool in US climbing.
+BFL has established a presence in urban sports culture and streaming.

 The BFL Climbing Combine has received support from major climbing hold brands including, Kilter Grips, athletic brands, Gatorade, which awarded a Community Grant in 2024, and Adidas Terrex from 2021-2024, and upon change of contract, Adidas Five Ten Footwear for 2025. to expand event infrastructure and athlete support.
 Additional backing has come from local gyms and training gear manufacturers.

 Beast Fingers Climbing and its BFL Combine have received attention from major publications, including The Denver Post and Climbing Magazine for their efforts to increase diversity and athletic development in underserved communities.
 Anderson established Beast Fingers Climbing in Globeville, Denver neighborhood to serve underprivileged youth, aiming to diversify sport climbing.

 In early 2023, Beast Fingers Climbing faced the threat of eviction due to rising rental costs and financial strain exacerbated by the COVID-19 pandemic.
 The situation gained attention from both the local and national climbing communities, prompting an outpouring of support.
 Adidas and community members provided critical funding, allowing the gym and the BFL to continue operations.

 Noah Wheeler performs one-arm pull up at the 2023 BFL3 Climbing Combine.

 Sonia Gutierrez hand grip assessment at the BFL Climbing Combine, using a no-hang finger strength assessment.